Why you shouldn’t store files on Google Photos

 (Web, iOS and Android)

 Cluster is a free photo storage app that serves as a private social media platform.
-You can upload your photos, arrange them in folders, and then send invitations for people to view them.
-They can then comment on and like your photos.
+You can upload your photos, arrange them in folders, and send invitations for people to view them.
+They can comment on and like your photos.
 You will be able to see who viewed your pictures and reply to their comments.
-Other members can also invite you to contribute to their albums.
-Sharing your road trip photos couldn’t be easier.

 The company will collect the personal information you give them when signing up.
 However, they say they’ll only share aggregated data with their partners and third parties that help them to improve their service.

 If you simply need secure and private cloud storage with no extra features, you might consider moving your photos to an encrypted cloud drive.
-There are many you can choose from like Tresorit, pCloud and Mega.
-You can see the full list of our cloud drive recommendations by clicking here.
+A privacy-focused solution like NordLocker file vault is a great choice if you’re looking for most advanced cryptology solutions and an easy-to-use interface.